jacob-swanson/personal-site/src/resume.md

 January 2013 – August 2013 _(8 months)_<br/>
 Huntsville, AL

-* Worked within a Scrum-based engineering team focused on testing a web application framework using Java aimed to bring electronic design, automation, and simulation to the web browser.
-* Developed unit and integration tests in Java using TestNG to find bugs, detect regressions, and to achieve code and branch coverage goals.
+* Developed and monitored unit, integration, and performance tests in Java to find bugs and detect regressions, achieving code and branch coverage goals.
-* Collaborated to create performance tests using HP LoadRunner and Performance Center, ensuring optimal application performance.
-* Authored documentation for the diverse test suites, accelerating the onboarding process.
-* Actively monitored and analyzed automated test results to proactively identify regressions, enabling swift corrective actions.

 ### [Alabama A&M University](https://www.aamu.edu/) / [University of Alabama in Huntsville](https://www.uah.edu/)